 The brakes felt great even when pulling a trailer.

-The Toyota Tundra may not boast the bragging rights found on the other full-size pickups, but it's smooth and quiet, light on its feet, and easy and enjoyable to drive.
+Summary The Toyota Tundra may not boast the bragging rights found on the other full-size pickups, but it's smooth and quiet, light on its feet, and easy and enjoyable to drive.
 It offers lots of power for passing or towing.
 All of this, wrapped up with Toyota's renowned quality, durability and reliability, make the Tundra a good choice among full-size pickup trucks.

 Build and price your dream Toyota Tundra in just a few easy steps.